A Direct Approach for Sparse Quadratic Discriminant Analysis: Numerical Study

-We simulate 100 synthetic datasets for each model and record for each method under comparison: 1) The misclassification rate ({MR}), 2) The false positives for main effects and interactions ({FP.main} for $\delta$ and {FP.inter} for $\Omega$), 3) The false negatives for main effects and interactions ({FN.main} for $\delta$ and {FN.inter} for $\Omega$).
-The results are summarized in Table \ref{table: select-M1}, \ref{table: select-M2}, \ref{table: select-M3}, \ref{table: select-M4} and \ref{table: select-M5} for the five models under consideration.
+For models 1 - 5, we simulate 100 synthetic datasets for each model and record for each method under comparison: 1) The misclassification rate ({MR}), 2) The false positives for main effects and interactions ({FP.main} for $\delta$ and {FP.inter} for $\Omega$), 3) The false negatives for main effects and interactions ({FN.main} for $\delta$ and {FN.inter} for $\Omega$).
+The results are summarized in Tables \ref{table: select-M1}, \ref{table: select-M2}, \ref{table: select-M3}, \ref{table: select-M4} and \ref{table: select-M5} for the five models under consideration.
+For the dense models, we compare the misclassification rates over 100 replications, and the results are summarized in Table \ref{table: select-M6}.

 From these tables, we can observe the following phenomena. \begin{itemize} \item[1.]
 For Model 1 where the setup favors IIS-SQDA, IIS-SQDA performs the best in terms of variable selection.
-QUDA performs similarly in terms of the misclassification rate.
+DA-QDA performs similarly in terms of the misclassification rate.
 These two methods outperform LDA and QDA (when $p=50$), and PLR, PLR2, DSDA by a large margin in classification error. \item[2.]
-For Model 2, as expected, IIS-SQDA is outperformed by QUDA by a large margin.
+For Model 2, as expected, IIS-SQDA is outperformed by DA-QDA by a large margin.
 Interestingly, PLR2 performs the second best.
 Linear classifiers including PLR and DSDA perform quite badly. \item[3.]
-For Model 3, DSDA, IIS-QDA and QUDA perform best and similarly.
-It is interesting that QUDA performs on par with DSDA even when the model clearly favors sparse linear classifiers. \item[4.]
-For Model 4, QUDA outperforms all other methods again by a large margin. \item[5.]
-For Model 5, QUDA performs the best and by a large margin when $p$ becomes large. \end{itemize} To summarize, {QUDA} achieves the smallest misclassification rate in most examples and competitive performance in selecting main and interaction effects.
+For Model 3, DSDA, IIS-SQDA and DA-QDA perform best and similarly.
+It is interesting that DA-QDA performs on par with DSDA even when the model clearly favors sparse linear classifiers. \item[4.]
+For Model 4, DA-QDA outperforms all other methods again by a large margin. \item[5.]
+For Model 5, DA-QDA performs the best and by a large margin when $p$ becomes large. \item[6.]
+For Models 6 - 9, the ordinary QDA performs the best for all low dimensional cases, which is as expected as the covariances of the the two classes are sufficiently different.
+When the dimension goes higher, DA-QDA achieves a high precision for some really difficult cases which is pretty surprising, considering the matrices are now all dense.
+The advantage mostly comes from that DA-QDA only imposes the sparse assumption on $\Omega$ and $\delta$ instead of the original precision matrices as for sQDA.
+In addition, DA-QDA performs better than IIS-SQDA. \end{itemize} To summarize, {DA-QDA} achieves the smallest misclassification rate in most examples and competitive performance in selecting main and interaction effects.
 IIS-SQDA is the preferred approach if $\Omega$ is a two-block diagonal matrix after permutation as is the case for Model 1.
 PLR2 generally performs better than (sparse) linear classifiers when interactions exist.